The-Graze/WhoIsTalking/README.md

-# Modification
+# Credits
-This mod was modified by EddyTheAnimator on github!!!
+This mod was modified by EddyTheAnimator.
+The-Graze is the original creator.

 Includes:
 More configuration possibility.